 (3) The instructional school day of an individual student shall not exceed 5.75 hours of instructional time in elementary schools and 6 hours of instructional time in middle and high schools;

-(4) The school shall have in its school year an additional 60 hours in duration to provide for instructional time lost due to inclement weather or unexpected circumstances, staff development, and parent-teacher conferences.
-At least 30 of the 60 additional hours shall be available for rescheduling hours lost due to inclement weather or other emergencies.
-Schools shall use these additional hours to reschedule lost instructional time before requesting a waiver of the amount of instructional time under RSA 189:2, unless extraordinary circumstances exist that would place an unreasonable burden on the school or students such as, but not limited to, substantial building damage;
+(4) Schools shall use additional hours to reschedule lost instructional time before requesting a waiver of the amount of instructional time under RSA 189:2, unless extraordinary circumstances exist that would place an unreasonable burden on the school or students such as, but not limited to, substantial building damage;

-(5) A school may have a shortened day when an emergency condition exists which might adversely affect the health and safety of students, provided that the number of hours of instructional time originally planned for the day shall be credited to the number of hours of instructional time in the school year, if:

-a.
-On that day, the school would normally have had at least 5.25 hours of instructional time; and

-b.
-The school remained open for at least 3.5 hours of instructional time;
+(5)

-(6) There shall be no requirement to reschedule instructional time for kindergarten if morning or afternoon kindergarten sessions are cancelled due to delayed opening or early release for students in grade 1 or higher; and
+(5) There shall be no requirement to reschedule instructional time for kindergarten if morning or afternoon kindergarten sessions are cancelled due to delayed opening or early release for students in grade 1 or higher; and

-(7) A school district may conduct instruction remotely.
-The district shall create a plan that shall include procedures for participation by all students.
-Academic work shall be equivalent in effort and rigor to typical classroom work.
-There shall be an assessment of all student work for the day.

-(b) Lunch time, home room periods, passing time, and breaks shall not be counted toward the required amount of instructional time.
-Elementary schools may count up to 30 minutes of recess per day as instructional time for pupils in kindergarten through grade 6.
-Advisory periods in middle and high schools shall be counted as instructional time.

-(c) The high school graduation date shall be set no more than 5 school days or 30 instructional hours before the end of the scheduled school year without consideration of making up lost time pursuant to Ed 306.18 (a)(4).
+(6) Distance education conducted in accordance with Ed 306.22 shall count toward the required amount of instructional time. .

 Source. #5546, eff 7-1-93; ss by #6366, eff 10-30-96, EXPIRED: 10-30-04